replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/05-license-entitlements/assignment.md

 Defining a good business model for Slackernews is beyond the scope of this lab.
-Let's assume that members of the Slack team is the choice that Slackernews and it's stakeholders have decided on.
+Let's assume that members of the Slack team is the choice that Slackernews and its stakeholders have decided on.

 ### Adding the License Field